greyhixson/artificial-intelligence-visualizer/README.md

 # Artificial Intelligence Visualizer
 This is a visualizer for various topics within Aritificial Intelligence, especially in regards to what is taught in an introductory course for Artificial Intelligence.
+JavaScript logic for the algorithms were adapted from AIMA JavaScript: https://github.com/aimacode/aima-javascript

 ## Search Algorithms
-Currently 5 Search algorithms are supported
+Currently, 5 Search algorithms are supported.

 ### Uninformed Search Algorithms
 * Depth-First Search